sridhar-sp/tic-tac-toe/README.md

 * Press any empty box to begin the game play or click 'Let computer play first' button.
 * Single game play shared with the entire internet so if you see a finished game click 'restart'.
 [Read more](https://github.com/sridhar-sp/tic-tac-toe-backend#backstory)
 * For every move the screen reload to render the board.
 Have fun.
+* ```Disclaimer: This project uses a free-tier server, so after 15 minutes of inactivity, the server goes to sleep.
+If you don't see the tic-tac-toe board rendered, then it means the server is sleeping.
+Try again in 1 minute.
+The server should be up and running.```

 <br/>